stalj/prg-basics/03-ControlStructures/ControlStructures.md

         print('Warning: speed limit exceeded!!')
     ```

 1. A payment terminal in a store allows card payments.
 The customer has money in his bank account.
 The total value of purchases is given.
-The terminal displays a message whether the payment can be made or whether there are no funds in the customer's bank account.
+The terminal prints a message whether the payment can be made or whether there are no funds in the customer's bank account.
 Write a program that acts as a payment terminal.
 Then, use the program and pay for the purchases below.

     140, 499, 500, 501, 720 (for the last two amounts, there are no funds)